QSA pricing

 For mid-market QSA engagements, day rates run $1,400 to $2,200 with senior assessor rates at $1,800 to $2,400.
 The day rate sits roughly 15 to 25 percent below the named-firm tier (Coalfire, A-LIGN, Schellman, Trustwave) and roughly at parity with regional boutique firms.
 ControlScan's commercial pitch is "named-firm capability at boutique-tier pricing," and on compact engagements that pitch holds up well.

 Multi-year terms typically discount the year-one fee 10 to 15 percent for a three-year commitment, with scope-expansion triggers explicitly documented.
-The Mastercard-ownership context (post the 2022 Sysnet acquisition) means ControlScan also frequently cross-sells Mastercard's adjacent cyber-risk products into the customer base, which is a useful integration for some buyers and noise for others.
+The VikingCloud parent context (following the December 2020 Sysnet acquisition) means ControlScan also frequently cross-sells VikingCloud's adjacent compliance and scanning products into the customer base, which is a useful integration for some buyers and noise for others.

 Three concrete cost scenarios